concords6016/conrich_docs/docs/tutorial/register_quote.md

 ## Register realtime Quote
-when you wan to initiate a quote server, you should open and connect to 金好康 first.
+when you wan to initiate a quote server, you should open and connect to 康和金好康 first.

 ```python
 from conrich import QuoteServer